 Not always, because it is designed to make your home safe so only covers immediate repairs and labour costs.

 Yes, many insurers include it as standard or as an extra.
-A standalone policy may provide better cover so use this comparison to find the best protection.
+A standalone policy may provide better cover so check your options to find the best protection.

 It depends on the policy, but most do not limit the number of call outs you make.
 Some may set a limit of five call outs a year for example.